2vincentLin/dioxus-jlpt-flashcard/README.md

 	- why Gemma 3 4B? because it's surprisingly capable and fast, if using GPU, it only take less than 7gb VRAM.
 Which should be enough for most discrete GPU.
 - Each example sentence is automatically processed by **Lindera** to provide an accurate Romaji reading and break the sentence down into its component words.
 - The magic doesn't stop there. **Every word in the new sentences is also clickable**, allowing you to dive deeper and deeper into the vocabulary in a continuous, interactive learning loop without ever leaving the page.

+A story generator for practiced/unfamiliar words

+- From the home page, pick any summary, on top right, click "**Generate Story**".
+- The app will jump to story generator page, and it'll randomly pick at most 10 words from your list to generate a story.
+- note that sometimes the LLM will fail to generate a JSON, you just have to try again.

 # Getting Started

 1. install rust in your system, download the whole project,
 2. run `cargo run --bin build_db` to build the jlpt word database,
 3. then you can build the project.
 4. download and install Ollama, this is very easy in any system.
-5. run `ollama run gemma3:4b` before open the app
+5. run `ollama run gemma3:4b` before open the app, you only need to do this once.

 # Tech Stack
 This project is built with Rust and leverages the following core crates: